The original 100 Greatest Cycling Climbs, the book that started it all was released in June 2010 and there are now 12 further climbing guides and

 100 Greatest Cycling Climbs of ITALY

-Eight years in the making, Simon Warren’s latest essential volume guides you round the greatest climbs of Italy.
+Eight years in the making, my latest essential volume of climbs guides you round the greatest climbs of Italy.
 Home to amazing roads like the Stelvio Pass and Monte Zoncolon in the North all the way down to Monte Etna in Sicila, Italy is a true cyclist’s playground.
 Through the unparalleled beauty of the Dolomites to the solitude of the southern Apennines prepare to discover climbs beyond your imagination.
 Made famous by the Giro d’Italia, or simply because of their wild beauty each one is guaranteed to stir your emotions and have you falling head over heels for this wonderful country.

 Comprising a total of 545 ascents from the tip of Cornwall all the way up to the highlands of Scotland, the eight region-specific volumes of Britain’s Greatest Cycling Climbs contain the most comprehensive documentation of Britain’s hills ever compiled for road cyclists.
 Featuring original photography, key climbing statistics and location information, Simon Warren takes you on a detailed and engaging tour of the best (and most challenging) hill-climbing spots in the UK.
 Whether it’s a vicious incline on the North York Moors you crave, or a grind up one of the epic mountain passes in Wales, this ultimate resource for cycling enthusiasts will help you find what you are looking for.
-So pick a volume, choose a climb and saddle up for a ride to remember.

 Cycling Climbs BOX SET